diyo18/Assignments/CISC187/Week 14/Project.md

 ```
 #include <vector>

-// For this algorithm, we can use a formula for expected sum since there is only one missing integer and there are no duplicates.
+// For this algorithm, I found a formula that I used for expected sum since there is only one missing integer and there are no duplicates.
 // From there, I created a for loop that added up all the values within the array.
 // After that, it subtracts the actual value from the expected one which gives us our missing integer
 // Since it only passes through the array once, my time complexity ends up being O(N).